natenka/pyneng-book-en/docs/source/book/04_data_structures/check_type.rst

     ValueError: invalid literal for int() with base 10: 'a'

 Error is perfectly logical.
 We’re trying to convert string 'a' into decimal format.

-And if example here is probably stupid, however, when you want to go through a list of strings and convert to a number the strings that contain numbers, you can get that error.
+For example, this can be useful when you want to go through a list of strings and convert to a number the strings that contain numbers, you can get that error.

-To avoid it, it would be nice to be able to check what we’re working with.
+To avoid error, it would be nice to be able to check what we’re working with.

 ``isdigit()``
 ^^^^^^^^^^^^^